Woman taking an online alcohol assessment using her laptop computer and headphones.

 • Living situation

-Read more about what happens during an alcohol assessment.
+Read more about what happens during a virtual alcohol assessment.

 Who Conducts an Alcohol Assessment?

 Trained and licensed professionals conduct alcohol assessments.
-These may include social workers, counselors, or therapists.
+These may include social workers, counselors, or therapists, or psychologists.

 How Do Professional Evaluators Use Alcohol Assessments?